Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 That's the result: https://pastebin.com/S5A79sX3, much better.

-As soon as I was looking through the list of files and dirs I glance at something named "LED..."
+As soon as I was looking through the list of files and dirs I thing I saw something named "LED..."

 -   ./bin/x64/LedSettingsPlugin.dll